Project Management

 Main Activities

-• Design pre-clinical safety and toxicology studies as required by regulatory guidelines
+• Design pre-clinical safety and toxicology studies as required according to regulatory guidelines

 CRITERIA REQUIRED